Skip to main content

 " Don't you dare fall today!"
 He warned as she stuck out her tongue.

-He walked forward as she moved back hiding the certificate behind her back then she made a dash for the other room, with the closets and mirrors.
+He walked forward as she moved back, hiding the certificate behind her back, then she dashed for the other room, with the closets and mirrors.
 He followed suit as she quickly removed her shoes, giggling, and waved the certificate at him.
-He removed his shoes, more because they would make a noise and the Palace was full of people.
-She ran up on the bed and down from the other side throwing a pillow at him.
+He removed his shoes, more because they would make a noise, and the Palace was full of people.
+She ran up on the bed and down from the other side, throwing a pillow at him.
 He, on the other hand, had something else in mind as he walked around, blowing off the candles while giving her a chase.
 She giggled at his inability to catch her, not knowing that Pratap Singh always planned ahead.

 " I love you, my Strange girl."
 He travelled to kiss her forehead, cheeks and nose as she closed her eyes and smiled.

-Pratap was watching her sleep in the first lights of dawn.
-Her hair was falling on her face and she was making an uneasy face for it, he removed it as she unconsciously smiled at his touch.
+Pratap was watching her sleep in the first light of dawn.
+Her hair was falling on her face, and she was making an uneasy face about it.
+He removed it as she unconsciously smiled at his touch.
 He smiled back at the sleeping figure.

 Ajabde opened her eyes to see him watching her with a smile.